tuespetre/shadow-dom/README.md

 ## Caveats

+- **Benchmarks**

-- There are no benchmarks yet.
+  There are no benchmarks yet.
 Correctness comes first, which means benchmarks come after test-verified functionality.

+- **MutationObserver and garbage collection**

-- MutationObserver is polyfilled to account for shadow boundaries, but Javascript does not provide any sort of weak reference, so take care when using MutationObservers as garbage collection is pretty much a manual operation here.
+  MutationObserver is polyfilled to account for shadow boundaries, but Javascript does not provide any sort of weak reference, so you must be sure to `disconnect()` your MutationObserver instances whenever it is appropriate to do so.

+- **`<slot>` and the `display` style property**

-- Browsers with native Shadow DOM treat `<slot>` elements as `display: contents` *by default* which simply cannot be properly polyfilled (think `display: flex`, `display: table`, etc.) With that in mind, you may want to adopt a practice of explicitly specifying `display` properties for `<slot>` elements.
+  Browsers with native Shadow DOM treat `<slot>` elements as `display: contents` *by default* which simply cannot be properly polyfilled (think `display: flex`, `display: table`, etc.) With that in mind, you may want to adopt a practice of explicitly specifying `display` properties for `<slot>` elements.

-### APIs that are not polyfilled

-There are a handful of APIs that are not polyfilled due to their relative obscurity or lack of priority.
-They may be investigated later.
-These APIs are:

-- `Range`
-- `NodeIterator`
+- **`[CEReactions]` and reflected content attributes**

+  Object properties that are said to reflect a content attribute will not cause `attributeChangedCallback` to be invoked (for example, setting `className` from script will not invoke the `attributeChangedCallback` for the `class` attribute.)
+This is because the `[CEReactions]` behavior for setters cannot be reasonably polyfilled for in Safari 9 and this project aims to provide a consistent level of support for its supported browsers.

-- `TreeWalker`
+- **CSS Selectors**

+  No attempt is made to polyfill any selectors in CSS, like `::slotted`, `:host`, or `:host-context`.
+These are also not polyfilled for APIs like `matches`, `querySelector`, and so forth.

+- **Obscure or low-priority DOM APIs**

+  APIs like `Range`, `NodeIterator`, and `TreeWalker` are not addressed.
+They may be in the future but they are currently very low-priority.

 ## License